pgerber/linux-sysadmin-utilities/find_config_markers/README.md

 ; -- mark begin --
 /* -- mark begin -- */
 #--mark begin--
     # -- mark begin -- Whatever is right of the -- is ignored.
-Spaces and tabs on the left are just fine too.
+Spaces and tabs on the very left are just fine too.
 ```